slingamn/namespaced-openvpn/README.md

 (Under a near variant of this option, `--redirect-gateway def1`, steps 2 and 3 are combined by adding routes to `0.0.0.0/1` and `128.0.0.0/1` via `tun0`.
 These routes override the default route, while being in turn overridden by the static route defined in step 1, without requiring the deletion of the original default route.
 The distinction between these two configurations will not be important.)

 The result is a routing table that routes all public IPs over `tun0`, with the exception of `1.2.3.4`, which is still routed over `eth0`: without this exception, the `openvpn` process itself would be stuck in a routing loop, unable to send its encrypted output packets to the Internet.
 The LAN subnet `192.168.1.0/24` will still be routed over `eth0` as well: otherwise the system would lose access to LAN services, such as printers.
-We can now elaborate on the aforementioned problems:
+We can now describe the aforementioned problems in detail:

 ### Route injection attacks